vruddhi13/JavaWeb-ict2025/README.md

       6. Driver ClassName : com.mysql.cj.jdbc.Driver (same as writed)
       7. click Save
       8. Click Ping --> Ping Successed (Came so your ping is created) and connection also established!.

+------> or you are having error of server.log of Datasource classname error So follow this steps:
+1. C:\payara_server\glassfish\domains\domain1\lib\mysql-connector-j-8.4.0  -->install mysql-connector .jar file and store that in path that i writed [mysql-connector-j-8.4.0 path---> https://downloads.mysql.com/archives/c-j/]